davidgasquez/gitcoin-grants-data-portal/README.md

 > **Note**
 >
 > This is the code side of the tinkering.
-You can find the blog post here: https://davidgasquez.github.io/gitcoin-data/
+You can [find the blog post on my blog](https://davidgasquez.github.io/gitcoin-data/).

 Open source, serverless, and local-first data hub for Gitcoin Grants data!